Data is the backbone of enterprise infrastructure. And the number of data tools is only increasing every year across many organizations.

-Managing, processing, and extracting value from these data volumes is pivotal, especially as companies shift to AI-based workflow automation that hinges on high-quality training data.
+Managing, processing, and extracting value from large data volumes is pivotal, especially as companies shift to AI-based workflow automation (with 70% of data teams using AI) and advanced analytics that hinge on high-quality data.

 Scalable, cost-effective data pipelines have become a critical enabler of automation, personalization, and long-term competitiveness.
 And the impact is measurable: